 Misuse

-The provisions of this warranty shall not apply to any Miller Forage Blower which has been subject to misuse, negligence, alteration or accident, or which shall have been repaired with parts other than those obtainable through Art's-Way.
+The provisions of this warranty shall not apply to any Miller Forage Blower which has been subject to misuse. negligence, alteration or accident, or which shall have been repaired with parts other than those obtainable through Miller.

 Authorized Dealer